-As of December 31, 2023, our portfolio was comprised of 411 properties containing approximately 59,951,000 rentable square feet located in 39 states, including 226 buildings, leasable land parcels and easements containing approximately 16,729,000 rentable square feet (all square footage amounts included within this Annual Report on Form 10-K are unaudited) that were primarily industrial lands located on the island of Oahu, Hawaii, or our Hawaii Properties, and 185 properties containing approximately 43,222,000 rentable square feet that were industrial and logistics properties located in 38 other states, or our Mainland Properties.
-As of December 31, 2023, we also owned a 22% equity interest in an unconsolidated joint venture, or the unconsolidated joint venture.
+As of December 31, 2024, our portfolio was comprised of 411 properties containing approximately 59,890,000 rentable square feet located in 39 states with 94.4% occupancy, including properties owned by Mountain Industrial REIT LLC, or Mountain JV, or our consolidated joint venture.
+As of December 31, 2024, we also owned a 22% equity interest in The Industrial Fund REIT LLC, or the unconsolidated joint venture.